 We determine if an arrangement is a lease at inception.
-Operating leases are included in operating lease right-of-use (ROU) assets, operating lease liabilities, and operating lease liabilities, and operating lease liabilities, net of current portion in our condensed consolidated balance sheets.
+Operating leases are included in operating lease right-of-use (ROU) assets, operating lease liabilities, and operating lease liabilities, net of current portion in our condensed consolidated balance sheets.
 We have adopted the short-term lease recognition exemption policy.
 All of our leasing commitments are classified either as operating leases or otherwise qualify as short-term leases with lease terms of 12 months or less.